Second Battle of Ypres: Battle of St. Julien (24 April – 5 May)

 The German Army first used chlorine-gas cylinders in April 1915 against the French Army at Ypres, when yellow-green clouds drifted towards the Allied trenches.
 The gas had a distinctive odour, resembling pineapple and pepper.
 The French officers, assuming at first that the German infantry were advancing behind a smoke screen, alerted the troops.
 When the gas reached the front Allied trenches, soldiers began to complain of chest pains and a burning sensation in the throat.

-Captain Francis Scrimger of the 2nd Canadian Field Ambulance may have passed the order to use urine to counteract the gas, on the advice of Lieutenant-Colonel George Gallie Nasmith.
+Captain Francis Scrimger of the 2nd Canadian Field Ambulance may have passed the order to use urine to counteract the gas, on the advice of Lieutenant-Colonel George Nasmith.
 Soldiers realised they were being gassed and many ran as fast as they could.
 An hour after the attack began, there was a 1500 yd gap in the Allied line.
 Fearing the chlorine, few German soldiers moved forward and the delay enabled Canadian and British troops to retake the position before the Germans could exploit the gap.

 After the first German chlorine-gas attacks, Allied troops were supplied with masks of cotton pads soaked in urine; it had been discovered that the urea in the pad neutralised the chlorine.
 The pads were held over the face until the gas dispersed.
-Other soldiers preferred to use a handkerchief, sock or flannel body-belt, dampened with a sodium-bicarbonate solution and tied across the mouth and nose, until the gas passed.
-Soldiers found it difficult to fight like this, and attempts were made to develop a better means of protection against gas attacks.
+Other soldiers preferred to use a handkerchief, sock or flannel body-belt, dampened with a sodium bicarbonate solution and tied across the mouth and nose, until the gas passed.
+Soldiers found it difficult to fight like this and attempts were made to develop a better means of protection against gas attacks.
 By July 1915, soldiers received efficient gas masks and anti-asphyxiation respirators.
 Private W. Hay of the Royal Scots arrived in Ypres just after the chlorine-gas attack on 22 April 1915:

 Battle of Frezenberg (8–13 May)

-The Germans moved field artillery forward, placing three army corps opposite the 27th and 28th Divisions on the Frezenberg ridge (50.868°N 2.950°E).
-The German attack began on 8 May with a bombardment of the 83rd Brigade in trenches on the forward slope of the ridge, but the first and second infantry assaults were repelled by the survivors.
-However, the third German assault of the morning pushed the defenders back.
+The Germans moved field artillery forward and assembled three corps opposite the 27th Division and 28th Division on the Frezenberg ridge (50.868°N 2.950°E).
+The German attack began on 8 May with a bombardment of the 83rd Brigade in trenches on the forward slope of the ridge but the first and second infantry assaults were repelled by the survivors.
+The third German assault of the morning pushed the defenders back.
 Although the neighbouring 80th Brigade repulsed the attack, the 84th Brigade was pushed back; this left a 2 mi gap in the line.
-The Germans were prevented from advancing further by Princess Patricia's Canadian Light Infantry (PPCLI)'s counter-attacks and a night move by the 10th Brigade.
-The PPCLI held the line at a steep cost; their 700-man force was reduced to 150, who were in no shape to fight.
-After this, their unofficial motto—"Holding up the whole damn line"—is still used today.
+The Germans were prevented from advancing further by the counter-attacks of Princess Patricia's Canadian Light Infantry (PPCLI) and a night move by the 10th Brigade.
+The PPCLI success was costly, their 700 men were reduced to 150, who were in no shape to fight.